stonepros/stone/doc/stonefs/eviction.rst

 ================================
-Ceph file system client eviction
+Stone file system client eviction
 ================================

 When a file system client is unresponsive or otherwise misbehaving, it may be necessary to forcibly terminate its access to the file system.
 This process is called *eviction*.

-Evicting a CephFS client prevents it from communicating further with MDS daemons and OSD daemons.
+Evicting a StoneFS client prevents it from communicating further with MDS daemons and OSD daemons.
 If a client was doing buffered IO to the file system, any un-flushed data will be lost.